Deep Intention

 Somatic grounding exercises 14 15 (pdf)Download

-Enneagram types + levels of development
+Enneagram types + levels of awareness & acting out

 Download PDF